ora0600/confluent-new-cdc-connector/README.md

 Now, we will install in our 23ai DB what we need for produce from Confluent Cloud into Oracle DB.
 The DBMS_KAFKA packages enable you to access and process Kafka data with Oracle SQL access to Kafka (OSAK).
-We want Streaming mode: Use to read sequentially through a Kafka topic Then we CREATE_STREAMING_APP: Creates an application that can be used in Streaming mode.
+We want Streaming mode in general: Use to read sequentially through a Kafka topic.
+But we will build a load app here.

-#### Loading Data Into a Streaming Mode Application
+#### Loading Data Into a LOAD Mode Application

 To query Kafka data in Streaming mode to read sequentially through a Kafka topic, the procedure is as follows: